In this article, we’ll take a look at what cichlids stay small and provide four great small cichlid breeds and ideas for your next tank.

 What Cichlids Stay Small?

-There are several different species of small or dwarf cichlids.
+There are several different species of small cichlids.
 Spanning from all over the globe, these little fish pack the punch of beautiful color, easy to moderate care requirements, and big personality, all in a more compact package than the more commonly known species of cichlid.

 Supplies For African Cichlids

 |Top Top||The Complete Cichlid Care Guide - My 20 Years Personal Journey Keeping Cichlids Thriving||Prime||Buy On Amazon|

 |Top Top||Underwater Galleries AUG6701 15-Pack Cichlid Stone||Prime||Buy On Amazon|

 |Top Top||TetraCichlid Floating Cichlid Pellets 6 Ounces, Nutritionally Balanced Diet (77063)||PrimeEligible||Buy On Amazon|

 |Top Top||Fluval A6581 Bug Bites Cichlid Pellets 3.53 oz, Medium to Large Fish||PrimeEligible||Buy On Amazon|